BettyzhangPei/Heritability-Velocity/README.md

 - y: A sum(n) x 1 column vector of the longitudinal response.
 - A: A sum(n) x 2 covariate matrix of fixed effects beta_0 and beta_1.
 - G: A N x N genetic relationship matrix using genome-wide variants.
-- G0: A N x N genetic relationship matrix using
+- G0: A N x N genetic relationship matrix using causal variants.
 - H: composite matrix for AI matrix and DL matrix.

 # Usage Notes